 What kind of advice we give

-We try to diagnose your problem and give as much advice and suggestions as we can in the limited time available.
 Our advice is based on the information you provide to us when you attend a Richmond Legal Advice Service (RLAS) advice clinic.
-If you have any documents (such as letters, forms, receipts or other papers) which are relevant please bring bring them along.
-For example, if you have a problem concerning- renting a flat: you should bring the tenancy agreement and inventory, notices sent by the landlord, and any letters/emails that you or the landlord have written; or
+If you have any relevant documents (such as letters, forms, receipts or other papers), please bring them along.
+For example, if you have a problem concerning

 - employment: bring your employment contract, rules about, e.g. disciplinary and grievances matters, letters/emails you and your employer have written; or